AikidoSec/firewall-node/docs/restify.md

 Read [Protect against prototype pollution](./prototype-pollution.md) to learn how to set it up.

 That's it!
 Your app is now protected by Zen.
 If you want to see a full example, check our [Restify sample app](../sample-apps/restify-postgres).

+## Graceful shutdown

+It is recommended to add a shutdown handler to your app to ensure that no statistics are lost when the app is stopped.
+You can find more information [here](./graceful-shutdown.md).